-- Sector and normative exclusions filter: Recreational cannabis, Tobacco production, Controversial weapons under the Ottawa and Oslo Conventions, Thermal coal, company subject to controversy considered very severe by MSCI ESG Research (list containing, among other things, the demonstrated violation of one or more of the ten principles of the United Nations Global Compact) and the companies affected by US sanctions "Executive Order 13959." - ESG rating coverage ratio: The ESG rating coverage of portfolio securities must be always at least 90%. - The minimum ESG score of each company in the portfolio must be 4.0/10 or higher.
+- Sector and normative exclusions filter: Recreational cannabis, Tobacco production, Controversial weapons under the Ottawa and Oslo Conventions, Thermal coal, Tobacco, Weapons (in the broad sense, including nuclear arms with no minimum revenue threshold), Gambling, Pornography, Non-conventional and controversial hydrocarbons, Conventional hydrocarbons, company subject to controversy considered very severe by MSCI ESG Research (list containing, among other things, the demonstrated violation of one or more of the ten principles of the United Nations Global Compact) and the companies affected by US sanctions "Executive Order 13959." - ESG rating coverage ratio: ESG rating of 100% of the stocks in the portfolio.
+ESG analysis of issuers is systematic and prior to investment. - The minimum ESG score of each company in the portfolio must be 5.5/10 or higher.
 To assess the minimum ESG score, many ESG indicators are used as described in the section "Monitoring Environmental and Social characteristics."
-If an ESG issuer's ESG rating is below this threshold, it is automatically excluded from the investable universe. - Controversies are monitored using research from MSCI ESG Research and a controversy penalty is applied that may reduce the ESG score by a maximum of 1 point, and may exclude the stock if this causes the ESG score to fall below the minimum (4.0/10).
+If an ESG issuer's ESG rating is below this threshold, it is automatically excluded from the investable universe. - Controversies are monitored using research from MSCI ESG Research and a controversy penalty is applied that may reduce the ESG score by a maximum of 1 point and may exclude the stock if this causes the ESG score to fall below the minimum (5.5/10).
 When the stock is not covered by MSCI ESG Research, analysis is conducted internally and a controversy penalty of up to 2 points may be applied.
 This penalty is only applied in the event of governance controversies.
 This difference is explained by the fact that MSCI ESG Research incorporates and penalises, directly in its environmental and social ratings, any controversy that an issuer may have on these two dimensions.
-Also, should LFDE's teams appeal to it, the Ethics Committee has the power to decide to exclude a security from the portfolios if a serious controversy arises in a company held in one or more portfolios. - The weighted average ESG rating of the portfolio must be greater than or equal to that of its investment universe. - At least 40% of net assets must be invested in sustainable investments pursuant to the SFDR.
-To assess the companies' positive contribution to society and the environment, the financial product uses: - The three impact scores developed internally by La Financière de l'Échiquier (SDG Score (focus on nine SDGs), Climate Maturity & Biodiversity Score (MCB), the AAAA Score (focusing on access to health)) and - A score constructed internally but based on MSCI ESG Research data called "MSCI SDG score.
+Also, should LFDE's teams appeal to it, the Ethics Committee has the power to decide to exclude a security from the portfolios if a serious controversy arises in a company held in one or more portfolios. - Emission intensity, all scopes, must be better than its benchmark.
+The portfolio coverage ratio must be 90% or higher for this financial product.
+The calculation method used is described in the question on "Monitoring of environmental or social characteristics".

+- The ESG Controversies Score must be higher than the benchmark: This score measures how severe a company's controversies are.
+This score, which ranges from 0 to 10 (10 being the best possible score), is provided to us by MSCI ESG Research.
+The portfolio coverage ratio must be 70% or higher for this financial product.
+The calculation method used is described in the question on "Monitoring of environmental or social characteristics". - At least 40% of net assets must be invested in sustainable investments pursuant to the SFDR.
+To assess the companies' positive contribution to society and the environment, the financial product uses: - The three impact scores developed internally by La Financière de l'Échiquier (SDG Score (focus on nine SDGs), Climate Maturity & Biodiversity Score (MCB), the AAAA Score (focusing on access to health)) and - a score constructed internally but based on MSCI ESG Research data called "MSCI SDG Score"

 If the issuer has a sufficient score on one of these four scores, it will be considered that its economic activity contributes to an environmental or social objective.
-Finally, if none of the four impact scores mentioned above is available for a company (particularly in the case of a company not covered by MSCI), its contribution to the SDGs will be analysed internally using the internal "SI SDG Score" (broader than the SDG Score because it focuses on 17 SDGs instead of nine).
+Finally, in the event that none of the four impact scores mentioned above is available for a company (particularly in the case of a company not covered by MSCI), its contribution to the SDGs will be analysed internally using the internal "SI SDG Score" (broader than the SDG Score because it focuses on 17 SDGs instead of nine).